Client Onboarding Checklist for an MSP

 8. Send current setup questionnaire

-9. Receive current setup questionnaire
+9. Receive the current setup questionnaire

 10. Server and workstation specifications